uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

 ![Air goes to the fume hood](air_to_fume_hood_to_fume_hood.jpg)|Air goes to the fume hood
 ![Air goes to the laser](air_to_fume_hood_to_laser.jpg)        |Air goes to the laser

-Change the slider on the fumehood so that the air goes to the laser cutter.
+Change the slider to shut off the air to the fumehood, then more air gets sucked out of the laser.